raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 GPUs are well known for being efficient on array-structured data, where it is possible to operate on the elements of the array in parallel.
 That last restriction doesn't mean that the operations have to be completely independent; it's also well known that GPUs are good at algorithms like prefix sum, where a simplistic approach would imply a sequential data dependency, but sophisticated algorithms can exploit parallelism inherent in the problem.

-In piet-gpu, I have a particular desire to work with data that is fundamentally tree-structured: the scene description.
+In [piet-gpu], I have a particular desire to work with data that is fundamentally tree-structured: the scene description.
 In particular, there are clip nodes, described by a clip path, and whose children are masked by that clip path before being composited.
 The level of nesting is not limited in advance.
 In SVG, this is represented by the [clipPath] element, and the tree structure is explicit in the XML structure.
 All other modern 2D graphics APIs and formats have a similiar capability.
 For Web canvas, the corresponding method is [clip], but in this case the tree structure is represented by the nesting of `save` and `restore` calls.

 One of the design principles of piet-gpu is that the scene is presented as a sequence of elements.
 The tree structure is represented by matching begin_clip and end_clip elements.
 The problem of determining the bounding box of each element can be expressed roughly as this pseudocode: